sbhusal123/Python-Data-Structures/Data Structures/Tuples/README.md

 ## 2. Immutable property of tuple
 * Tuples are immutable, **but member objects may be mutable.**

 For example.
-If tuple contains any mutable data-structure then such member function can be mutable.
+If tuple contains any mutable data-structure then such member can be mutable.

 **Immutable property of tuple**